What is Revision Weight Loss Surgery?

 Intragastric Balloon Revision Surgery

-The intragastric balloon procedure offers an excellent, non-invasive weight loss solution that has proven successful for many patients.
-When you have a gastric balloon placed, a balloon is placed in the stomach and filled with air or saline solution.
+Although we do not perform the gastric balloon procedure at our practice, the intragastric balloon procedure offers a non-invasive weight loss solution.
+We advise you to visit our office to discuss comparable solutions that may be safer and more effective for your needs.
+In general, if you have a gastric balloon placed, a balloon is placed in the stomach and filled with air or saline solution.
 Since the balloon takes up much of the room in the stomach, it can help prevent overeating and allow individuals to lose weight.
 For optimal weight loss results, a healthy diet and exercise are recommended and many patients work with a dietician to ensure they’re consuming essential vitamins and minerals.
 However, the balloon is not a long-term solution.
 It must be removed, so an intragastric balloon revision will be required at some point.
+Again, we recommend talking to Dr. Hossein Bagshahi about your goals to determine an optimal treatment to help you achieve your goals, as we do not offer the gastric balloon procedure at our practice.

 When is the Intragastric Balloon Removed?

-The exact timing for gastric balloon revision can vary depending upon the type of balloon that is placed.
+We do not place or remove intragastric balloons at Dr. Bagshahi Bariatric & General Surgery.
+However, generally speaking, the exact timing for gastric balloon revision can vary depending upon the type of balloon utilized.
 A balloon may be left in place between three months and one year.
 However, if you begin experiencing unwanted symptoms with the balloon in place, you may require an intragastric balloon revision sooner.
 After placement of the balloons, it’s important to follow up with your physician for regular checkups to ensure your balloon is not causing any side effects.

 How is the Intragastric Balloon Revision Procedure Performed?

+Dr. Bagshahi would be happy to speak to you about effective alternatives to the gastric balloon procedure.
+While we do not perform gastric balloon surgery or recommend the treatment at this time, the general procedure is relatively short.
 Just like the placement of the balloons, gastric balloon revision only takes about 30 minutes to complete and the entire procedure is very similar to the initial surgery.
-You will be sedated during the procedure to minimize any discomfort.
+At practices that offer the procedure, patients are sedated to minimize any discomfort.

 What is Life Like After Intragastric Balloon Revision?

-After the intragastric balloon revision procedure is complete, the stomach should return to normal.
+Dr. Bagshahi does not offer intragastric balloon placement or revision, but can answer general questions about the potential results of the procedure.
+After the intragastric balloon revision is complete, the stomach should return to normal.
 Many patients appreciate this benefit of the gastric balloon.
 Since the stomach conforms to its original size, it is important to continue following up with our medical team so you maintain and improve your weight loss.

 Without the balloons in place, it may be tempting to eat larger portions again, which can sabotage your weight loss efforts.
 Ongoing, lasting weight loss is still possible after the balloons have been removed if you continue to eat the lesser portions of food you’ve become accustomed to while the balloons were in place.